andreleitee/-inf23tig00/README.md

 Repository to host the project developed for Tecnologias Internet, a fisrt year subject at Umaia.
 Developed by Group 00 : [@Daniel Casal](https://github.com/casalsss), [@Andre Leite](https://github.com/andreleitee).

 ## Short theme description
-Our website is about sports it has utliza html,css and javaScript
+Our website is about sports it has html,css and javaScript

 ## Repository organization